gregfullard/100-days-of-code/log.md

 **Thoughts:** Might be necessary to change around the directions of relationships when I get more familiar with the domain model

 **Links:** N/A

+### Day 41 & 42: 2020-04-29

+**Today's Progress:**
+Following 2 solid days of coding I have completed most of the Python data upload scripts.
+In the process needed to refactor quite a number of the skills microservice methods.
+Just one more to go, let's hope the motivation lasts :)

+**Thoughts:** Most complex of the lot now remains, and once I start building the web scraping it is very likely that the CSV formats will need to change.

+**Links:** N/A